faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## cpupower-gui

 Sumber: [https://github.com/vagnum08/cpupower-gui](https://github.com/vagnum08/cpupower-gui){:target="_blank"}

+cpupower-gui is a graphical program that is used to change the scaling frequency limits of the cpu, similar to cpupower.

 You can install cpupower-gui by adding the repository from OpenSUSE build service.
 For example, in Fedora 32 run the following as root: